DiscipleTools/disciple-tools-web-components/README.md

 ### Using localized strings
 See [Lit Localize docs](https://lit.dev/docs/localization/overview/#message-types) for full documentation.

-When outputing text within a component that is not coming from the user (and would thus be translated by the user), use the `msg` function:
+When outputting text within a component that is not coming from the user (and would thus be translated by the user), use the `msg` function:

 ```
 import {msg} from '@lit/localize';